9 Tips to Boost your Reputation as an Employer

 post_img

-The 1st obstacle candidates experience when searching for a job is not knowing what it is like to work at an organisation.
+The first obstacle candidates experience when searching for a job is not knowing what it is like to work at an organisation.
 And 75% of them consider an employer’s brand before even applying for a job.

 Your Employer Brand is people's perception of you as an employer, as distinct from your organisation's reputation as a business.
 It is the image of your organisation as a "great place to work" in the mind of current employees and key stakeholders in the external market.

-Every organisation has an Employer Brand, even if it is not defined, it exists.
+Every organisation has an Employer Brand - even if it is not defined, it exists.
 What not all organisations do is activate and leverage their Employer Brand.
 They don’t tell their story, yet this is one of the best ways to engage with their different stakeholders.

 Considering that 72% of recruiting leaders worldwide agreed that employer brand has a significant impact on hiring, organisations must act now to keep a competitive advantage.
 In this article, we give you key tips to have the most impact on your talent attraction and retention, and your reputation as an employer.